 MPA Program Faculty

-Larry Geri has been a member of the faculty at TESC since 1994.
+Larry Geri has been a member of the faculty at Evergreen since 1994.
 Prior to switching to academia he was an analyst and manager with the U.S. Department of Agriculture, based in Washington, D.C.
 His primary role was to provide management advice for the Department’s plant and animal protection programs in Mexico, and Central and South America.
 He has regularly taught the first and second year core courses in the MPA program plus a wide variety of electives, including public policy, energy policy, nonprofit management, grantwriting, organizational development, and international organizations.
 His primary research interest over the last several years has been how public policy can hasten the adoption of renewable sources of energy.
 His other interests include nonprofit management, organizational development, and international organizations.
 He is the co-author (with David McNabb) of Energy Policy in the U.S: Politics, Challenges and Prospects for Change and has published journal articles on a variety of topics.
 Larry holds a doctorate in public administration from the University of Southern California, along with an MPA from the George Washington University and a BA in Economics from the UW.
 Between 2002 and 2006 he was Director of the MPA program.
-During the 2013-14 academic year he is on sabbatical.
-Larry received a Fulbright scholarship to travel to Santiago, Chile between August and December 2013 to teach a course on sustainability and perform research on Chile’s energy systems.
+Larry was a Fulbright Scholar in Chile during fall 2013, where he taught a course on sustainability and comp, teed (a research project on the country's electricity system).
 He is a past president of United Way of Thurston County and provides guidance to many local nonprofits on evaluation, performance measurement and strategic management.
 He tries to get outdoors as much as possible in his off hours, preferably with his wife Rachel.

 Cheryl Simrell King has been teaching in MPA programs for over 25 years.
 She was trained as an experimental psychologist and worked as a regulatory and strategic marketing researcher before pursuing a full-time academic career.
 Like most Evergreen MPA faculty, she is a generalist and teaches across the MPA curriculum.
 Most of her scholarship and community-based work is in the area of citizen engagement and transformational practices to improve governance and government.
 This area has led her, of late, to sustainability and design thinking as portals to transforming governance.
 In particular she is interested in how we shape public spaces to build and sustain communities.
 She is co-author of one book (Transformational Public Service: Portraits of Theory in Practice) and editor of two (Government is Us: Public Administration in an Anti-Government Era and Government is Us, 2.0) as well as author and contributor to many articles published in academic and trade journals.
 She serves on editorial boards of journals, reviews manuscripts for journals and publishers, and served in leadership positions in related professional organizations.
 Locally, she serves as a Board member of a foundation that supports regional parks, arts and culture organizations and is an Art Ambassador for the City of Olympia Parks, Arts and Recreation Department, leading waterfront public art tours in the summers.
 She also serves as an assistant coach for Thurston County's Specialized Recreation and Special Olympics swim team.